Opentrons/opentrons/api/docs/v2/tutorial.rst

 Introduction
 ============

 This tutorial will guide you through creating a Python protocol file from scratch.
-At the end of this process you’ll have a complete protocol that can run on a Flex or an OT-2 robot.
+At the end of this process you'll have a complete protocol that can run on a Flex or an OT-2 robot.
 If you don’t have a Flex or an OT-2 (or if you’re away from your lab, or if your robot is in use), you can use the same file to simulate the protocol on your computer instead.

-What You’ll Automate
+What You'll Automate
 --------------------

-The lab task that you’ll automate in this tutorial is `serial dilution`: taking a solution and progressively diluting it by transferring it stepwise across a plate from column 1 to column 12.
+The lab task that you'll automate in this tutorial is `serial dilution`: taking a solution and progressively diluting it by transferring it stepwise across a plate from column 1 to column 12.
 With just a dozen or so lines of code, you can instruct your robot to perform the hundreds of individual pipetting actions necessary to fill an entire 96-well plate.
 And all of those liquid transfers will be done automatically, so you’ll have more time to do other work in your lab.

 Before You Begin
 ----------------